delashu/delashu.github.io/bigdat/icu_modeling.md

 The model trained on the full MIMIC dataset is now ready to be deployed as a data and predictive machine learning product.
 We chose to use streamlit to deploy a dashboard that allows users to perform exploratory data analyses and also make predictions using our final XGBRFClassifier.
 The first part of the streamlit application allows users to input a continuous and a categorical variable of interest from a drop-down menu.
 The dashboard reacts accordingly and outputs interactive plots of each variable stratifed by death status.
 The second part of the streamlit application allows users to input ICU stay information, where each user input is a covariate in the XGBRFClassifier.
+Based on the input covariates, the model will predict on the patient and give a probability of death score between 0 and 100.
+The score is then categorized into "Low" (<15), "Medium" (>=15 & <20), and "High" (>=20) probability of death.
+These cut-offs are chosen from the distribution of scores found in the final model on the test and training datasets.

 Consider for example the user is overseeing a patient in the ICU who has had a length of stay of 8 days, 2 administrations of insulin, had a *Emergency* admit type,  and has had 2 dialysis procedures.
 The user will then input these covariates in the dashboard.
 The dashboard will output a risk of death during the patient's ICU stay, and also a risk range of Low, Medium, or High.